Generalized probabilistic theory: Classical, quantum, and beyond

 Classical theory is a GPT where states correspond to probability distributions and both measurements and physical operations are stochastic maps.
 One can see that in this case all state spaces are simplexes.

-Quantum theory is a GPT where system types are described by a natural number $D$ which corresponds to the Hilbert space dimension.
+Standard quantum information theory is a GPT where system types are described by a natural number $D$ which corresponds to the complex Hilbert space dimension.
 States of the systems of Hilbert space dimension $D$ are described by the normalized positive semidefinite matrices, i.e. by the density matrices.
 Measurements are identified with Positive Operator valued Measures (POVMs), and the physical operations are completely positive maps.
-Systems compose via the tensor product of the underlying Hilbert spaces.
+Systems compose via the tensor product of the underlying complex Hilbert spaces.

+Real quantum theory is the GPT which is obtained from standard quantum information theory by restricting the theory to real Hilbert spaces.
+It does not satisfy the axiom of local tomography.

 The framework of GPTs has provided examples of consistent physical theories which cannot be embedded in quantum theory and indeed exhibit very non-quantum features.
 One of the first ones was Box-world, the theory with maximal non-local correlations.
 Other examples are theories with third-order interference and the family of GPTs known as generalized bits.

 Many features that were considered purely quantum are actually present in all non-classical GPTs.
 These include the impossibility of universal broadcasting, i.e., the no-cloning theorem; the existence of incompatible measurements; and the existence of entangled states or entangled measurements.